redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - It contains information about the page.

-- It defines the document type.
+- It specifies the content to display in the web page.

 /// type=SS, answer=[2]